m-bock/purescript-classless-encode-json/README.md

 # purescript-classless-encode-json

-This library applies the "classless" concept to Argonaout-style JSON encoding.
+This library applies the "classless" concept to Argonaut-style JSON encoding.

 The encoding strategy for generic types is taken from [argonaut-codecs](https://github.com/purescript-contrib/purescript-argonaut-codecs)